henderjon/firehoser/README.md

   - 200 (Ok) means that everything should have worked just fine.
 If not, report an issue.
-  - 400 (Bad Request) means you didn't send the 'X-Omnilog-Stream' header even after I told you to.
+  - 400 (Bad Request) means you didn't send the 'X-Omnilogger-Stream' header even after I told you to.
   - 403 (Forbidden) means (as of now) the token you sent in the Authorization header doesn't match what the server is looking for.
 I'm using the